Overview

 - Set up your client configuration

-Using with AI Frameworks (Local Installation)
+Using with AI frameworks (local installation)

 When running the MCP server locally, you can integrate it with popular AI frameworks using stdio transport.
 Local installation enables documentation search and provides better control over your setup.